 Information and Broadcasting Minister Hassan Mahmud has said that the procrastination of developed countries to provide funds to mitigate climate change damages is not acceptable.

 Hasan Mahmud said that donors are not coming forward to help Bangladesh with funds to boost its capacity to tackle climate crisis.

-The minister made this remark at a COP26 side event titled ‘Transparency Mechanism under Paris Agreement: issues, concern and opportunity for effective implementation in Bangladesh’ organised by Center for Climate Change & Environmental Research (C3ER) BRAC University at Bangladesh Pavilion in the Scottish city of Glasgow on Wednesday evening.
+The minister made this remark at a COP26 side event titled 'Transparency Mechanism under Paris Agreement: issues, concern and opportunity for effective implementation in Bangladesh' organised by Center for Climate Change and Environmental Research (C3ER) BRAC University at Bangladesh Pavilion in the Scottish city of Glasgow on Wednesday evening.

 'Bangladesh has the capacity to deal with the damage caused by climate change and the government has shown its capability to take effective adaptation activities', he added.

 He said that Bangladesh is an innocent victim of climate damage caused mainly by developed countries.
 But they are not taking any reponsibilityfor this.

 Yet Bangladesh did not surrender to the effects of climate change.
 On the contrary, it is working with its own funds at the directive or Prime Minister Sheikh Hasina, the minister added.